 When can i see the Northern Lights?

 The activity of the Northern Lights, Aurora Borealis, depends on solar activity.
 There are several good mobile apps available to keep you updated on the situation while in Spitsbergen.
-One good rule of thumb to remember though; it needs to be dark outside with a clear sky to see the Northern Lights.
+One good rule of thumb to remember though: it needs to be dark outside with a clear sky to see the Northern Lights.
 The polar night season in Longyearbyen is the optimal time for this.
 The season starts from October.
-By this time there is already darkness at nighttime, and you might see the Northern Lights dancing on the sky after dark.
+By this time there is already darkness at nighttime, and you might see the Northern Lights dancing in the sky after dark.
 From the 14th of November onward you can no longer really tell the difference between the day and night.
 This is a perfect time for observing the Northern Lights throughout the day.
 Spitsbergen is one of the few places on earth where you can observe daytime auroras as well.
 Polar night season is over by the 14th of February, when the first rays of the sun shine on Longyearbyen.
 You can still see the Northern lights at night until mid-March.
-From the 19th of April the midnight sun is back, and en from early April the nights are getting very bright and not optimal for Northern Lights sightings.
+From the 19th of April the midnight sun is back, and from early April on the nights get very bright and not optimal for Northern Lights sightings.

 SOME FACTS & FIGURES